 Ol Pejeta seeks to preserve the exceptional biodiversity within its 90,000 acres while supporting the people living on its borders, to ensure that wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.
 In 2014, Ol Pejeta achieved IUCN Green List status, one of only two conservancies in Africa to be so recognized.
 The Green List aims to define excellence in managing valuable natural areas.

-Days 5 & 6: Olderkesi Conservancy—Nat Hab's Private Mobile Camp
+Days 5 & 6: Olderkesi Conservancy—Nat Hab's Migration Camp

 Fly this morning to the Maasai Mara, one of Africa’s most legendary wildlife realms.
 Secluded within the vast private conservancy that borders the Maasai Mara National Reserve, our isolated tented camp is surrounded by all the wonders of the Mara ecosystem without the crowds.
 With strict limits on guest numbers, the 7,000-acre Olderkesi Community Wildlife Conservancy offers the rare opportunity to experience the Mara’s spectacular wildlife in peaceful seclusion, especially the wildebeest migration.
 The conservancy serves as a migration corridor for thousands of animals moving between the Maasai Mara National Reserve and the Loita Plains to the east.
 It is a successful model for how local people are integrating agricultural livelihoods with wildlife protection.
 By limiting development to certain areas and keeping vast tracts of collectively owned grazing land open and unfenced, Maasai landowners enable wildlife to move freely while also reducing human-wildlife conflict at their homesteads.